zgoel317/open-unlearning/README.md

 ## 📖 Overview

-We provide efficient and streamlined implementations of the TOFU, MUSE unlearning benchmarks while supporting 6 unlearning methods, 3+ datasets, 6+ evaluation metrics, and 7+ LLMs.
+We provide efficient and streamlined implementations of the TOFU, MUSE unlearning benchmarks while supporting 6 unlearning methods, 3+ datasets, 6+ evaluation metrics, and 6+ LLM architectures.
 Each of these can be easily extended to incorporate more variants.

 We invite the LLM unlearning community to collaborate by adding new benchmarks, unlearning methods, datasets and evaluation metrics here to expand OpenUnlearning's features, gain feedback from wider usage and drive progress in the field.

-> ⚠️ **Notice (Updated: February 27, 2025)**
+### 📢 Updates

+#### [Mar 27, 2025]
+- **Easier contributions, leaderboard and reproducibility**: We've updated the documentation to make contributing new unlearning methods and benchmarks much easier.
+Users can document additions better and also update a leaderboard with their results.
+See [this section](#-how-to-contribute) for details.

+#### [Feb 27, 2025]
-> This repository replaces the original TOFU codebase, which can be found at [`github.com/locuslab/tofu`](https://github.com/locuslab/tofu) and isn't maintained anymore.
+⚠️ **Repository Update**: This repo replaces the original TOFU codebase at [`github.com/locuslab/tofu`](https://github.com/locuslab/tofu), which is no longer maintained.

 ## 🗃️ Available Components